 K-9's continue to be a valuable asset to the Medford Police Department.

-The K-9s currently in service include two Belgian Malinois, a Dutch Shepherd, and an English Springer Spaniel.
+The K-9s currently in service include two Belgian Malinois, a German Shepherd, and two English Springer Spaniels.
 All of our dogs are purchased from our trainers located in Southern California.
 The trainers obtain the dogs from over seas.
 The K-9 and handler attend a basic school that lasts up to 200 hours.
 The average age of the K-9 is 2-3 years old when they are purchased.

 Today, the K-9 program consists of four teams: